 Welcome to New Zealand’s largest city!
-To get in as much Auckland shopping, cafés, restaurants and bars as you can in one place, wander along High St to the Britomart area, swing past the bars along the waterfront of the Vidaduct and onto Wynyard Quarter.
-All of these areas are in the central city and downtown, and there’s loads to explore.
+To get in as much Auckland shopping, cafés, restaurants and bars as you can in one place, wander along High St to the Britomart area, swing past the bars along the waterfront of the Viaduct and onto Wynyard Quarter.
+All of these areas are in the central city and there’s plenty to explore.

 From downtown, you can catch a ferry to Waiheke Island, a great place for a relaxing day trip to excellent vineyards.
 Another day trip destination is Piha Beach, hidden in the Waitakere Ranges nearby.
 Saturday mornings you’ll find delicious food at the French Markets in Parnell and if you’re visiting in summer there are plenty of festivals and free activities to enjoy.

 Wellington has an intimate and creative vibe, with a compact central city that’s simply bursting with amazing cafés, clothing stores, restaurants and unique bars.
 From Cuba St to Courtney Place, you’ll find a whole range of diverse eateries.

 They say nowhere beats Wellington on a sunny day, so if the weather’s good, hire a bike and pedal along the beautiful waterfront.
 You’ll pass Te Papa museum, which is always full of innovative exhibits.
 While you’re on that vibe, take the Weta Studios tour to see how they made the costumes, characters and landscapes of Peter Jackson’s Lord of the Rings and The Hobbit movies come alive.